The Great British Bake Off series 10: Episode 3: Bread

-For this week's signature challenge, the bakers were asked to make a filled tear & share loaf from a yeasted dough in three hours.
-Paul's technical challenge required the bakers to make eight burger baps along with four veggie burgers to go inside half of them in over two hours.
-The showstopper challenge required the bakers to make a display of artistically scored decorative loaves (minimum of two loaves) in five hours.
+For this week's signature challenge, the bakers were asked to make a filled tear & share loaf from a yeasted dough in 3 hours.
+Paul's technical challenge required the bakers to make 8 burger baps along with 4 veggie burgers to go inside half of them in 2 1/2 hours.
+The showstopper challenge required the bakers to make a display of artistically scored decorative loaves (minimum of 2 loaves) in 5 hours.